sun-runners/ngEsc/README.md

 ngEsc
 =======

-Trigger an expression when the esc key is pressed.
+ngEsc is an angularjs library that triggers an expression when the esc key is pressed.

 <br/>